ECMWFCode4Earth/Elefridge.jl/README.md

 Although they are related, maximising the entropy does, in general, not guarantee a minimisation of the rounding error.
-We therefore quantify the compression errors of linear and logarithmic quantisation with the following error norms
+We therefore quantify the compression errors of linear and logarithmic quantisation with the following error norms.

 ### Normalised mean error